FAIRDataPipeline/hugo_source_files/content/docs/interface/config/_index.md

   - `local_data_registry_url:` specifies the local data registry root, which defaults to https<!-- -->://localhost:8000/api/
   - `remote_data_registry_url:` specifies the remote data registry endpoint, which defaults to https<!-- -->://data.scrc.uk/api/
   - `default_input_namespace:` and `default_output_namespace:` specify the default namespace for reading and writing
-  - `default_data_store:` specifies the file system root used for data writes, which defaults to /datastore (it may be relative, in which case it is relative to the directory containing the config file)
-  - `always_copy_to_store` specifies whether files that already exist in the local filesystem (files specified in `read: use: cache:`) but not in the `default_data_store` should be copied to the data store (set to `True`) or not (set to `False`, default)
+  - `write_data_store:` specifies the file system root used for data writes, which is set here to /datastore.
+Note that if a file is referenced in the local filesystem (files specified in `read: use: cache:`) but that part of the local filesystem is not within a StorageRoot that the registry knows about, then the file will be copied into the `write_data_store` so that it can be referenced correctly in the registry.
   - The submission script itself should either be written in `script` or stored in a text file in `script_path`, which can be absolute or relative to `local_repo:` (the root of the local repository)
   - Any other fields will be ignored